Did you once think that monetizing your blog meant slapping up spammy ads?

 What Ad Service Should You Use?

 My advice is that any advertising campaign is going to take some serious bucks to see some real results.
 So ask people you know what has and hasn’t worked for them.
+And if you are thinking of doing your own ads, you can also listen to this podcast to learn more how to get started with Adwords.

 Also, you may consider getting a reference from a colleague or someone who, for example, specializes in Adsense.
 These are precious bucks you are spending and it isn’t worth gambling to see if something will work or not.

 Is there a hard and fast rule for placing ads?
 Honestly, I believe you need to determine that for yourself.
 I have heard of many blogs that make incredible amounts of money from ads.
 I have also heard about huge failures.
+What’s really important is to test and have the flexibility of placing and scheduling the ads.

 If you are thinking about making income by selling lots of ads on your blog, it is probably wise to dive into some research and strategically plan for success.
 Most of all, do a lot of testing to find that sweet spot for your blog.